Math Overview Dashboard

 - On the Math Practice tab, select Math Overview Dashboard in the Monitor Progress section of the page.

 Choosing the Class (or Group) and Students

 To start using the dashboard, use the drop-down lists at the top of the page to choose the school, class or group, and timeframe for which you want to view data.

 Select the first drop-down to choose the school, teacher, class or group, and student(s).

 In the columns that open, choose the data that you want to see.

 Choose the school (if necessary), teacher, class or group, and students.
 At the top of the Students column, you can choose whether to view data for all students in the selected class/group or to select a specific student.
 If you choose to select a student, click the student that you want to include.
 (You can search the items in a column by clicking within that column and then typing Ctrl+F or control-F on the keyboard.)
 When you're done, select Apply.

 The groups that are available are any custom groups that you have added to Renaissance software.
-To add custom groups to the class (or to change groups that you have set up), select Manage Groups in the top right corner of the page.

 In the Classes and Groups column, you will see the class listed, and then each group for a class.
 For example, if Class A has custom groups set up named Blue Group and Green Group, you would see Class A listed alone, then Class A - Blue Group and Class A - Green Group.

 Choose the Time Period